Contributing to your Retail Superannuation Fund

 Types of Super Contributions’

-- Concessional Contributions – These are classed as ‘Deductible Contributions’ because tax is deducted from the fund, before the contribution is applied to your Super Fund.
+- Concessional Contributions – These are classed as ‘Deductible Contributions’ because tax is deducted from the fund before the contribution is applied to your Super Fund.
 The Superannuation provider will deduct tax at the ‘concessional’ rate of 15% and pay the Australian Tax Office (ATO) on your behalf.
 If you earn over $250,000 then you may be required to pay an additional 15% tax under the ‘Division 293’ tax rule.
-The maximum ‘concessional’ contribution you can make, each financial year, is $25,000.
-However, from July 2018, a new rule was introduced that allows individuals who have a super balance of less than $500,000, to carry forward any unused allowance for up to 5 years.
+The maximum ‘concessional’ contribution you can make, each financial year, is $27,500.
+From July 2018, a new rule was introduced that allows individuals who have a super balance of less than $500,000, to carry forward any unused allowance for up to 5 years.

 CALL US TODAY